nomic-ai/semantic-search-app-template/README.md

-# Building a Semantic Search Powered App with Atlas
+# Building a Semantic Search Powered App
 Tutorial and template for a semantic search app powered by the Atlas Embedding Database and FastAPI.
 Optional integrations include the OpenAI Embedding API and Langchain.